Have you ever had your art copied by other creators?

 If you are reacting with your emotions, it’s quite likely it will turn into a sh*ts show real quick.
 Sleep on it.
 Talk to a close friend or another artist.
 Let the emotions pass.
 You don’t need to react in all situations.

-When non-professional artists (novices, beginners, hobbyists, etc.) copy a professional artists work, it’s usually safe to assume this is in the pursuit of their own personal style or just for having fun.
+When non-professional artists (novices, beginners, hobbyists, etc.) copy a professional artist’s art, it’s usually safe to assume this is in the pursuit of their own personal style or just for having fun.
 It’s almost definitely not a threat to the artist being copied.
 This is the type of copying that has been most common for me and I actually encourage my followers to do this.
 It’s likely not going to harm your business or your brand at all unless you fly off the handle and publicly shame them (and that’s on you).

 If the copycat is a professional artist and they don’t credit it, or they choose to sell the work, this is where things get frustrating.
 It still might not be worth your time though.
-I always think about these things: Are they making direct copies or are they interpreting it with their own style?
+I always think about these things: Are they making direct copies or are they translating it into their own style?
 Does the artist have a large following?
 Do they appear to copy others too?
 Do they have their own distinct style?
 Is this going to affect my business?
 Am I just feeling threatened?
 Most of the time, after I run through these questions, I deem it’s not worth my time to do anything more than show a picture of the copied work to my other half or artist friends, vent, and move on.

 If a well know artist copies your work and you aren’t well known, they take credit for it, and probably make money off it then by all means confront the sh*t out of that situation.
 Never take advantage of the little guys.
 It’s not cool.
 They should know better.

 If a business or corporation rips off your work and sells it, this is where you have every right to put your sassy pants on and make a lot of noise.
 There is no excuse for this, and this is where I feel copyright laws are appropriate.
-This is not done in the spirit of creativity, but only with greed and they should be punished and shamed.
+This is not done in the spirit of creativity, but only with greed, and they should be punished and shamed.

 We all copy, but it’s important to be a courteous copycat.
 Here’s how: